SAEON/data-portal/src/tools/metadata-to-csv/README.md

 # metadata-to-csv
 First download the metadata records from catalogue.saeon.ac.za (not .dvn, and not localhost as the IDs may be incorrect).
 The JSON download should be put into the root of this tool's directory `./metadata-records.json`.
+There should also be a folder `./output/` that might need to be created manually.

 ```sh
 npm run